EconomyLens.com

 US forces are targeting Iranian naval vessels in the Gulf and Strait of Hormuz, as shown in this video published by UN Central Command. ©AFP

-Tehran (AFP) – New attacks hit three commercial ships in the Gulf on Wednesday, with one of the vessels in flames as Iran pressed its campaign against its oil-exporting neighbours, threatening shipping in the Strait of Hormuz and plunging the global energy economy into crisis.
+Tehran (AFP) – New attacks hit three commercial ships in the Gulf on Wednesday, setting at least one vessel on fire, as Iran pressed its campaign against its energy-exporting neighbours and forced world governments to dip into their strategic oil reserves.
 Oil prices surged higher by more than five percent in early trading, and markets have see-sawed since the end of last month, when the United States and Israel attacked Iran, killed its supreme leader, and plunged the Middle East into war.

 Related

 According to the UK maritime security centre, the crew of a cargo vessel in the Strait of Hormuz north of Oman was forced to evacuate when an “unidentified projectile” caused a fire on board.
 Separately, a bulk carrier and a container ship were hit in the Gulf off the United Arab Emirates.
-The Thai navy said the bulk carrier Mayuree Naree “was attacked while transiting the Strait of Hormuz.”
-“Efforts are currently underway to rescue the remaining three crew members,” while 20 were rescued by the Omani navy, it said, adding that the cause of the attack was under investigation.
+Thailand’s navy said the Thai-flagged bulk carrier Mayuree Naree was attacked while transiting the Strait of Hormuz.
+Oman’s navy rescued 20 crew members, but efforts were underway to find three more.

 © 2024 AFP